ACA Board and Staff

 Robert Carl - Composition Department Chair at the Hartt School of Music, University of Hartford; Writer Fanfare Magazine; Former Co-Director of the Extension Works New Music Ensemble in Boston; Performer, keyboards and shakuhachi.

-Robert Gibson (newly elected President), composer whose works have been performed throughout the United States and in Europe, China and South America by noted performers and ensembles.
+Robert Gibson (Treasurer), composer whose works have been performed throughout the United States and in Europe, China and South America by noted performers and ensembles.
 He is Professor and former Director (2005–2016) of the School of Music at the University of Maryland, College Park.

 David E. Gordon founded the Look & Listen Festival, a non-profit series of new music concerts in New York City art galleries and served as President of the League of Composers/ISCM.
 During his tenure as President of the League/ISCM, David launched the Orchestra of the League of Composers, started Residency, Membership, and Commissioning Programs, and quintupled the organizational budget.
 David also has taught on the faculty of New York University and Hofstra University.